innofactororg/bicep-action/README.md

       # The template address.
       #
-      # A path or URI to the a file or a template spec resource id.
+      # A path or URI to a file or a template spec resource id.
       #
       # Default: main.bicep
       code_template: main.bicep